 - This salad has many ingredients, and tasting as many as possible in each mouthful is preferable.
 Chop your vegetables into bite-sized pieces accordingly.

 - Pick a cheese (if you don't have feta) that is not too soft.
 The cheese to be added should be able to crumble or shred.

 - Shake the ingredients of the vinaigrette well so that olive oil emulsifies when it comes in contact with vinegar.
 The result is a nice creamy texture.

-This salad has grains and many low moisture content veggies and so it stays well.
-It does wilt a bit with time but you can have it later too without any loss in taste or form.
+This salad has grains and many low moisture content veggies, so it stays well.
+It wilts with time, but you can have it later without losing taste or form.

-If you plan to make it ahead, then prepare the quinoa and the dressing.
+Prepare the quinoa and the dressing if you plan to make it ahead.
 You may keep the veggies chopped and ready.
-On the day of consumption, just toss them together in a bowl, and it's as fresh as it could be ever.
+On the consumption day, toss them together in a bowl, and it's as fresh as ever.